AusisEdu/AusisEdu.github.io/_posts/2015-04-25-station-moniter.markdown

 date:   2015-04-25 12:12:12
 ---

-### Today's data from all stations in the AuSIS network
+### Today's data from the AuSIS network
-Click on a station to be taken to the IRIS Webicorder
+Click a station to be taken to IRIS Webicorder

 | Station | | School |
 | ----------- |---| ----------- |